dimitri/el-get/README.md

 El-Get will then load that file at package initialization time.
 See the full *Info* documentation for more details and possibilities.

+Many `init-` packages are already available in El-Get.

 # Usage